Erika Kirpu

 Erika Kirpu (born 22 June 1992) is an Estonian right-handed épée fencer.

+Kirpu was born in Moscow to an Estonian father and a Russian mother of Ukrainian descent.

 Kirpu is a two-time team European champion and 2017 team world champion.

 A two-time Olympian, Kirpu is a 2021 team Olympic champion.

 Kirpu competed in the 2016 Rio de Janeiro Olympic Games and the 2020 Tokyo Olympic Games.

 She graduated from Tartu Annelinna Gümnaasium in 2010 and from the Faculty of Law of Tallinn University of Technology in 2014.

 She lives in Milan, Italy with her partner and fellow épée fencer Enrico Garozzo.